-Medical device batteries are key in modern health care by powering the devices that allow patients to function more normally by managing and improving their health or even survive life-threatening ailments.
+Medical device batteries are key in modern health care by powering the devices that allow patients to function more normally by managing and also improving their health or even survive life-threatening ailments.

 Critical Care Devices Functioning on Batteries

-Majority of the medical devices like Pacemakers, Glucometers, Ventilators, OT Tables, Surgical Saw, etc.; function on Batteries.
+Majority of the medical devices like Pacemakers, Glucometers, Ventilators, also OT Tables, Surgical Saw, etc.; function on Batteries.

 Selection of an Appropriate Battery Type

 The type of battery used is an important aspect since it defines the Reliability and Performance of the device.
 Battery selection during the time of equipment design is made on the basis of the power requirements of the hardware.

 Electrical and Physical Characteristics of Batteries

 - Life Cycle

 - Also discharge Current

 Philips medical equipment batteries have lithium-ion technology.
 These batteries are rechargeable ones and hence, they are reusable as well.
 They are manufactured with natural rubber latex.